Luna-Klatzer/KudOS/README.md

 ## Building .iso and /dist

-Since this project was made based on the series of davidcallanan the standard build process will also use docker and a container for utilising the compilers for assembly and C. It can also be simply built on Linux or Windows but for ease docker is used since it can provide quick and simply virtualisation features that make building it rather easy.
+Since this project was made based on the series of davidcallanan the standard build process will also use docker and a container for utilising the compilers for assembly and C/C++.
+It can also be simply built on Linux or Windows but for ease docker is used since it can provide quick and simply virtualisation features that make building it rather easy.